markeyser/cookiecutter-collabora/docs/getting-started/resource_compilation.md

     - :octicons-book-16: [Best Practices for Creating JIRA Stories for ML/AI Projects](../how-to-guides/jira-story-best-practices.md) - A comprehensive guide to creating well-defined JIRA stories for ML/AI projects, ensuring clarity, actionable tasks, and alignment with project goals.
     - :octicons-tools-16: [Moving from Jupyter Notebooks to Production Python Code](../how-to-guides/notebook-to-production.md) - A comprehensive guide on transitioning your ML/AI prototype code from Jupyter notebooks to production-ready Python scripts, covering class design, formatting, testing, and more.
     - :octicons-checklist-16: [Using Pre-Commit Hooks to Enforce Coding Standards](../how-to-guides/pre-commit-hooks-guide.md) - A detailed guide on setting up and using pre-commit hooks to maintain code quality and adherence to coding standards, including descriptions and examples of each hook.
+    - :octicons-tools-16: [Using Configuration Files to Avoid Hardcoding Values](../how-to-guides/cofig-files.md) - Guidelines on best practices for creating and managing YAML configuration files to externalize hardcoded values in Python scripts, enhancing maintainability and flexibility.

 ??? custom "Python Code Quality Tools"
     - :octicons-tools-16: [Formatting Your Code with Black](../tutorials/black-formatter.md) - A comprehensive guide on using Black to format Python code, ensuring consistency and readability across your codebase.